Published online Aug 7, 2020. doi: 10.3748/wjg.v26.i29.4302

 Published online: August 7, 2020

-Consecutively, five experienced examiners evaluated contrast-enhanced abdominal computed tomography (CT) scans for 200 patients with hepatic AE of each of four locations (n = 50) in Germany, France and China.
-Therefore, we retrospectively included the 50 most recent abdominal contrast-enhanced CT examinations at each center, performed because of hepatic AE from September 21, 2007 to March 21, 2018.
-AE liver lesions were classified according to the echinococcosis multilocularis Ulm classification for CT (EMUC-CT).
-Distant extrahepatic manifestations were documented either by whole body positron emission tomography–CT or with the addition of thoracic CT and cranial magnetic resonance imaging.
+Consecutively, five experienced examiners evaluated contrast-enhanced abdominal computed tomography (CT) scans for 200 patients with hepatic AE of each of four locations (n = 50) in Germany, France and China according to the echinococcosis multilocularis Ulm classification for CT (EMUC-CT).
 Vascular/biliary involvement of the hepatic disease as well as the presence of distant extrahepatic manifestations were correlated with the EMUC-CT types of liver lesion.
-Statistical analysis was performed using SAS Version 9.4 (SAS Institute Inc., Cary, NC, United States).

 Distant extrahepatic AE manifestations were significantly more frequent in China than in Europe (P = 0.0091).
 A significant relationship was found between the presence of distant extrahepatic disease and AE liver lesion size (P = 0.0075).
 Vascular/biliary structures were involved by the liver lesions significantly more frequently in China than in Europe (P < 0.0001), and vascular/biliary involvement depended on lesion size.
-Different morphological types of AE liver lesions led to varying frequencies of vascular/biliary involvement and were associated with different frequencies of distant extrahepatic manifestations: Vascular/biliary involvement as a function of lesions primary morphology ranged from 5.88% of type IV liver lesions to 100% among type III lesions.
+Different morphological types of AE liver lesions led to varying frequencies of vascular/biliary involvement and were associated with different frequencies of distant extrahepatic manifestations.
 Type IV differed significantly in these associations from types I, II, and III (P < 0.0001).
 With respect to extrahepatic disease, the primary morphology types IV and V of liver lesions were not associated with any case of distant extrahepatic disease.
 In contrast, distant extrahepatic manifestations in types I–III were found to varying degrees, with a maximum of 22% for type III.

 Different CT morphological patterns of hepatic AE lesions influence vascular/biliary involvement and the occurrence of distant extrahepatic manifestations.
 There are intercontinental differences regarding the characteristics of AE manifestation.

-Core tip: This study demonstrates for the first time how different computed tomography morphological types of liver lesions in alveolar echinococcosis (AE) affect the intrahepatic involvement pattern as well as distant extrahepatic disease manifestations.
-The disease shows different characteristics in an intercontinental comparison between Europe and China.
-These results may provide information about the behavior of this disease during its initial manifestation and its progression.
+The results may give indications about the behavior of this disease in the context of initial manifestation and progression.
 A morphological classification of AE liver lesions seems therefore not only useful in order to facilitate the initial differential diagnosis but also indicates a direct clinical impact.